MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss/jboss-on-azure.md

 ms.custom: template-overview, devx-track-java
 ---

-This article describes the different solutions for running JBoss EAP on Azure.
-These solutions are jointly developed and supported by Red Hat and Azure.
+There are three hosting options for JBoss EAP on Azure: App Service, Virtual Machines & Virtual Machine Scale Sets, and Azure Red Hat OpenShift.
+All solutions are jointly developed and supported by Red Hat and Azure.
+This article covers the features and benefits of each solution so you can choose the best option for your JBoss EAP deployment.

 ## JBoss EAP on Azure App Service